Non-Surgical Treatments for Additional Joints

-Elbow: The structure of the elbow is similar to the structure of the knee, both are synovial hinge joints.
-The elbow allows the forearm to flex and extend as well as allow rotation of the forearm and wrist.
-Twenty-three muscles work together to allow for your elbow to move properly.
+The structure of the elbow is similar to that of the knee, as both are synovial hinge joints.
+The elbow muscles allow the forearm to flex and extend while also enabling rotation of the forearm and wrist.

-Overuse and sports injuries cause many elbow conditions.
-Those who play tennis, baseball or golf are at risk of an elbow injury, due to the high stresses placed on the elbow during repetitive throwing or swinging.
+Overuse and sports injuries can cause a variety of elbow conditions.
+Those who play tennis, baseball, or golf are particularly susceptible to an elbow injury due to the high levels of stress placed on the elbow when throwing or swinging in repetitive motions.

 Elbow pain can affect the inner or outer elbow joint.
 The symptoms may include:

-The above conditions cause pain on the sole of the foot, heel, or behind the heel and are typically caused by prolonged walking or standing, improper shoe wear, and anatomical structure of feet.
+The above conditions can cause pain on the sole of the foot, the heel, or behind the heel.
+These conditions are often caused due to:

-By getting a comprehensive physical examination, our team will be able to accurately diagnose the condition and the underlying cause of your joint pain.
-Once the condition is diagnosed, proper treatment might include the following:
+After your comprehensive physical examination, our team at Rejuvinix will be able to accurately diagnose the condition causing your joint pain.
+Once your condition is diagnosed, proper treatment may include: